+1. Address fragmentation within departments, agencies, authorities, and Ministries by automating customer care and verification levels30.

+2. Combine agencies and delineate authorities (instead of demerging them) to address the overlapping between entities as well as to ensure better use of resources (human resources and finance), better service levels and proper enforcement.

+It is not clear whether the demerger of Transport Malta is off Government plans.

+It also remains unclear whether the new Climate Action Authority, which will replace the Malta Resources Authority (MRA), will bring more efficient use of resources, finance and enforcement while implementing the amendments to the Environment Protection Act to enable the Environment and Resources Authority (ERA) to better regulate resources and ensure crosscutting implementation of climate actions across Government.

-- 1. Address fragmentation within departments, agencies, authorities, and Ministries by automating customer care and verification levels. - 2.
-Combine agencies and delineate authorities (instead of demerging them) to address the overlapping between entities as well as to ensure better use of resources (human resources and finance), better service levels and proper enforcement. - 3.
-Introduce real-time status tracking technology giving relevant and pertinent information to the applicant, across all entities, particularly at Lands Authority, INDIS, Malta Enterprise, WSC, REWS and ARMS. - 4.
-Set up an integrated portal for reporting and payments of VAT, Tax, Financial Incentives and Schemes. - 5.
-Implement within the shortest possible timeframe a centralised document repository system that holds and maintains all due diligence documents related to investors/shareholders/UBOs and foreign workers which can also be subscribed to by regulatory authorities, professional bodies, corporate service providers and banking institutions. - 6.
-Both the Lands department and INDIS need to become more transparent in the way they operate, with clear published guidelines regarding the perimeters they use when dealing with the transfer/use under whatever title of public land.
+3. Introduce real-time status tracking technology giving relevant and pertinent information to the applicant, across all entities, particularly at Lands Authority, INDIS, Malta Enterprise, WSC, REWS and ARMS.

+4. Set up an integrated portal for reporting and payments of VAT, Tax, Financial Incentives and Schemes.

+5. Implement within the shortest possible timeframe a centralised document repository system that holds and maintains all due diligence documents related to investors/shareholders/UBOs and foreign workers which can also be subscribed to by regulatory authorities, professional bodies, corporate service providers and banking institutions.

+Last August, MBR successfully concluded its preliminary market consultation, receiving a total of eighteen proposals for the development of a Central Data Repository Solution.
+The next phase involved proponents to present their solutions to a steering committee appointed by the Ministry for the Economy, European Funds, and Lands, involving key government stakeholders.
+The Malta Chamber looks forward to being informed of the current status.

+6. Both the Lands department and INDIS need to become more transparent in the way they operate, with clear published guidelines regarding the perimeters they use when dealing with the transfer/use under whatever title of public land.